26 Stochastic Cellular Automata

 Make this Notebook Trusted to load map: File -> Trust Notebook

-Now, create a regular hexagonal grid that covers the same area and convert the land cover data from NLCD from a raster into a vector, collapsing contiguous cells into regions
+Now, create a regular hexagonal grid that covers the same area and convert the land cover data from NLCD from a raster into a vector, collapsing contiguous cells into regions.
+Then, we create a mapping between the pixel values to their descriptive names, for example pixel value 21 corresponds to “Developed, Open Space”.

 Code